top of page

 Alice is sitting on the riverbank, half numb with boredom, when she notices something odd.
 A white rabbit with a waistcoat and a watch.
 Talking to himself.

-In recovery language, this is the first moral injury.
-The moment when reality wobbles.
+In recovery language, this is moral injury, the moment when reality wobbles.
 Something is off.
 The rules you were taught no longer explain what you are seeing, but you do not yet have language for it.

 Step 3: The Pool of Tears

 At one point, Alice cries so much that she creates an entire pool of tears and nearly drowns in it.
-Other creatures are swept up as well.
-Everyone is trying to escape the flood she created.
+Other creatures are swept up as well, trying to escape the flood she created.

 The Caterpillar asks Alice the most unsettling question: “Who are you?”
 She cannot answer.
 Not because she never had a self, but because Wonderland has distorted it.
 She has been shrunk, stretched, shamed, and scolded.
 Her sense of identity is no longer stable.

-Step 5 is not about inventing a brand new self.
-It is about gently asking, “Who am I underneath all the roles I performed in order to stay safe?”
+This is the inventory you were never allowed to take.
+It asks gently: “Who am I underneath all the roles I performed to stay safe?”

 The tea party with the Mad Hatter and the March Hare is one long exercise in absurdity.
 Time is broken.
 Sentences never finish.
 The conversation loops in circles.
 Alice is talked over, dismissed, and moved around like a prop.
 Everyone else accepts it as normal.